1st Friday of every month from 1:10-2:40pm

 Members who attend this study group will be able to:

-5. Discuss clinical approaches to help couples elicit and deepen emotional expression.
+- Discuss clinical approaches to helping couples elicit and deepen emotional expression.

-2. Describe two concepts from neurobiology that can be utilized in couples therapy.
+- Describe two concepts from neurobiology that can be integrated into couples therapy.

 - Assess the emotional dysregulation of each partner and employ techniques to address the arousal system of the couple.

 - Identify the impact of each partner’s childhood trauma on relationship dynamics.